bcgov/mds/docs/verifiable_credentials.md

 Current Limitations:

 - User can create many invitations until the party has an active connection, however if multiple invitations are created, then multiple are accepted.
-Multiple active connections may exist between the Company wallet and the CPO Wallet, this should not be allowed
+Multiple active connections may exist between the Company wallet and the CPO Wallet, this should not be allowed. (https://bcmines.atlassian.net/browse/MDS-5986)
 - If an active connection exists, do not allow the processing of any further connection requests
 - Deleting a connection is not accessible in the UI, It could be done manually by deleting the row in `party_verifiable_credential_connection`, and using the TenantUI (see links below) to delete the connection record in Traction.
-- This may be needed for POC testing purposes, or if a company made a new corporate wallet.
+(This may be needed for POC testing purposes, or if a company made a new corporate wallet.)

 ### Credential Issuance